arilamstein/hometown_analysis/README.md

   * [01-geographic-choice.ipynb](./01-geographic-choice.ipynb).
 How do you define a "hometown" using Census Bureau geography?
   * [02-geographic-stability.ipynb](./02-geographic-stability.ipynb).
 Will an analysis over time be measuring the same area?
   * [03-table-selection-and-ingestion.ipynb](./03-table-selection-and-ingestion.ipynb).
 Which ACS tables best answer the specific questions I have?
   * [04-multi-year-data.ipynb](./04-multi-year-data.ipynb).
 I was surprised that neither the Census API nor censusdis have built-in support for downloading and analyzing multiple year's worth of ACS data.
-I implemented my own solution and this workbook demonstrates its usage.
+I implemented my own solution and this workbook demonstrates how to use it.

 ### Analysis

 After completing the above I was able to start trying to answer my original question:
   * [05-nativity.ipynb](./05-nativity.ipynb).
 "Nativity" is the term for whether a resident was born in the US or another country.
 Analyzing nativity over time seems like a reasonable proxy for immigration.
   * [06-place-of-birth.ipynb](./06-place-of-birth.ipynb).
-Census asks all Foreign-Born residents which country they were born in.
+Census asks residents which country they were born in.
 This allows us to compare immigration from Iran vs. East Asia over time.
   * [07-race.ipynb](./07-race.ipynb).
-Has the immigration from Asia measurably changed the racial composition of my hometown?
+Has the immigration from Asia changed the racial composition of my hometown?
   * [08-china-breakdown.ipynb](./08-china-breakdown.ipynb).
 A friend asked whether it was possible to subdivide immigration from China into Taiwan,  Hong Kong and Mainland China.
 It is, and this workbook shows how.

 ### Further Reading